darkreader/darkreader/README.md

 Step 2: change Firefox's settings.

 - Type `about:config` in the address bar and press Enter.
-A warning page may appear.
+  - A warning page may appear.
 Click `Accept the Risk and Continue` to proceed.
-- Search for and set `extensions.webextensions.restrictedDomains` to an empty value.
+- Search for and set `extensions.webextensions.restrictedDomains` to an empty value (if the preference does not exist, create with it `String` as the type).
-- Create `extensions.webextensions.addons-restricted-domains@mozilla.com.disabled` with `boolean` as type and set its value to `true`.
-- Set `privacy.resistFingerprinting.block_mozAddonManager` to `true`.
+- Set `privacy.resistFingerprinting.block_mozAddonManager` to `true` (if the preference does not exist, create with it `Boolean` as the type).

+After changing the necessary settings for both Dark Reader and Firefox, reload the desired page(s).

+**If you had previously changed any of the following preferences, please reset them to their default values as they are only related to security and are not necessary for Dark Reader to work on restricted websites.**
+To reset them, click on the reset (or delete icon, if present) icon at the most-right corner of the preference line in `about:config`.
+- `extensions.webextensions.addons-restricted-domains@mozilla.com.disabled`
+- `extensions.quarantinedDomains.enabled`
-- Restart Firefox.
+- `extensions.quarantinedDomains.list`

 <h2 align="center">Contributors</h2>
 <br/>